RichardDooling/Entertainment_Law/Defamation_Privacy/Defamation_Privacy.md

 ### Defamation Meets First Amendment

-Sometimes called the constitutionalization of defamation, *New York Times v.
+Sometimes called the constitutionalization of defamation law, *New York Times v.
 Sullivan* changed everything for public officials who don't like the way they are portrayed in the press.
 It all started in Montgomery, Alabama and the civil rights movement in the South.

 ## New York Times v.
 Sullivan